giu176/ProtonVPN-auto-NATPMP/README.md

 ```cmd
 sudo nano /home/YOURUSER/natpmpc_script.sh
 ```
-And change the integration with an application if possible, the value of the opened port is stored in the variable `port`.
+And change the integration with an application if possible, the value of the opened port is stored in the variable `$port`.
 An example is the qbittorrent-nox integration, `natpmpc_script_qbittorrent.sh` content is:
 ```sh
 #!/bin/bash